 The Best Time for Seeing Fall Colors on Canada’s East Coast

-Picking the best time to visit the East Coast of Canada also depends on what you what to do — and the fall offers fewer fellow travellers and vivid colours.
+Picking the best time to visit the East Coast of Canada also depends on what you want to do — and the fall offers fewer fellow travellers and vivid colours.
 With the changing of the seasons comes the stunning fall foliage, with trees painting the landscapes in shades of red, brown and orange.
 Fall colors start to appear along Canada’s east coast around late September, with russet hues aplenty until around the end of November.
 The best time to enjoy fall colors at their peak is between the middle of October and early November.

 The Best Time for Whale Watching in Eastern Canada

 In Atlantic Canada, New Brunswick is a top spot for seeing humpback, fin and right whales.
 Newfoundland and Labrador offer visitors the chance to see humpback, fin and minke whales.
-Novia Scotia is ideal for sightings of humpback, fin, right and long-filled pilot whales.
-In all areas, it’s also possible to catch a rare glimpse of orcas, blue whales, beluga whales and sperm whales.
+Nova Scotia is ideal for sightings of humpback, fin, right and long-filled pilot whales.
+In all areas, it’s possible to catch a rare glimpse of orcas, blue whales, beluga whales and sperm whales.

 Whale-watching season is also a terrific time for seeing dolphins, porpoises, seals and a range of aquatic birds in the waters around Canada’s east coast.

-Most whale-watching tours around Halifax operate between May and September, with July, August and September the prime months for whale spotting.
+Most whale-watching tours around Halifax operate between May and September, with July, August and September being the prime months for whale spotting.
 The weather is generally clear and there are numerous whales in the waters.

 By June, humpback whales are abundant around Cape Breton and the Bay of Fundy, with other species appearing earlier in the spring and remaining until the fall.
-August in generally considered the ultimate time for whale-watching adventures.
+August is generally considered the ultimate time for whale-watching adventures.